mohamedboubaker/GPS-Tracker/README.md

 ## 2.2 Firmware design
 ### 2.2.1 Code documentation

-All the functions developed in this project have doxygen style documentation to explain how they work.
-This documentation is compiled and can be checked in the following link:  <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a>
+The code features Doxygen-style documentation for all functions, providing clear explanations of their operations.
+This documentation has been compiled and can be accessed at the following link  <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a>

 ## 2.3 Server design